cltk/cltk.github.io/_posts/2017-05-11-cltk-announces-gsoc-2017-students.markdown

 <img src="/assets/GSoC2016Logo.jpg" alt="GSoC banner" align="center" />

-We're happy to announce two exceptional students, Charles Pletcher and Natasha Voake, and their projects, whom the CLTK will mentor for the 2017 Google Summer of Code. ([See official GSoC page here](https://summerofcode.withgoogle.com/organizations/5734549993553920/).)
+We're happy to announce two exceptional students, Charles Pletcher and Natasha Voake, whom the CLTK will mentor for the 2017 Google Summer of Code. ([See official GSoC page here](https://summerofcode.withgoogle.com/organizations/5734549993553920/).)

-At the end of the summer, if not before, we will offer updates on what Charles and Natasha accomplish.
+By the end of the summer, if not before, we will offer updates on what Charles and Natasha accomplish.

 ## Charles Pletcher